ubccr/xdmod/docs/upgrade.md

 ```

 Some Notes:
-- If you run the above command and dnf tells you that the packages are already installed, double-check the contents of
+- If you run the above command and `dnf` tells you that the packages are already installed, double-check the contents of
-  `/etc/dnf/dnf.conf` if `best=False` is present then change it to `best=True`.
-Re-run the command above, and it should
+  `/etc/dnf/dnf.conf`; if `best=False` is present then change it to `best=True` and re-run the command above, and it should
   now find / install the 7.4 version of the packages.
 - You may also see some `PHP: Warning` messages during this process, specifically:
 ```
 PHP Warning:  PHP Startup: Unable to load dynamic library 'mongodb.so' (tried: /usr/lib64/php/modules/mongodb.so (/usr/lib64/php/modules/mongodb.so: undefined symbol: _zval_ptr_dtor), /usr/lib64/php/modules/mongodb.so.so (/usr/lib64/php/modules/mongodb.so.so: cannot open shared object file: No such file or directory)) in Unknown on line 0
 ```
-*Not to worry, this will be resolved by the next step*
+*Not to worry, this will be resolved by the next step.*

 Install the mongodb PHP Pear package
 ```shell